linroger/Finance-Notes-and-Marginalia/Fixed Income Asset Pricing/Fixed Income Lecture Notes/An Overview of the Vasicek Short Rate Model.md

 The Integrating Factor $I_{t}$ is set to be $I_{t}\;=\;e^{\int P_{t}d t}$ R .
 Multiplying both sides of ( 3 ) by $I_{t}$ and integrating leads to an expression for $r_{t}$ .

-Applying the Integrating Factor method to the [[The Vasicek Model|Vasicek]] process we obtain
+Applying the Integrating Factor method to the [Vasicek](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%209/The%20Vasicek%20Model.md) process we obtain
 $$
 d r_{t}+a r_{t}d t=\theta d t+\sigma d B_{t}
 $$